 What’s coming up on this Saturday’s episode of the Deeper Waters Podcast?
 Let’s talk about it on Deeper Waters.

-According to his bio:
+And according to his bio: